atotic/poker-simulator/README.md

 You can

 TODO

 	- better layout (iPhone curvature)
 	- installable from github pages
 	- run stats as a thread
+	- Chromium: cannot create max-content size column.
+Is this because table_layout_types.cc:InlineLayoutFromStyle is setting CellInlineConstraint::is_constrained to false?
+	- lets build and debug chromium.
+Set the breakpoint for max-content
 	- drag to delete stat
 	- drag to reorder stat
 	- typescript usage